Amsterdam

 €200/hr · from €3K/moSee what's involved →Selected work

-Across medical research, executive productivity, creative tooling, travel, and game design.
-Most run on the framework above.
-Different domains, the same engineering underneath.
+I've also built AI systems for medical research, executive productivity, creative tooling, travel, and game design.
+Most run on the same framework as these.
+Different problems, the same engineering underneath.

 About